 A study of the major macromolecules found in biological systems with an emphasis on structure/function relationships, as well as the role of each class in central and secondary metabolic processes.
-(1, 1) Lecture: 3 hrs/wk; Laboratory: 3 hrs/wk.
+(1, 1)

-Prerequisite: CHEM 222; CHEM 341 Is a prerequisite for CHEM 342.
+Lecture: 3 hrs/wk; Laboratory: 3 hrs/wk.
+Prerequisite: CHEM 222 with a C- or higher; CHEM 341 is a prerequisite for CHEM 342.